p-vel/NG_project/README.md

  * `2` Jarvis march (not available with `anim = 1`)

  and `anim` can be set to
-  * `1` (default) if you want to show the full animations
+  * `1` if you want to show the full animations
   * `0` if you want to show only the convex hull

-For instance, `myexec 1 0` will display the Graham Scan on a confused Jackie with full animations.
+For instance, `myexec 1 0 1` will display the Graham Scan on a confused Jackie with full animations.

 To **benchmark** our three algorithms with the Akl-Toussaint heuristic, please enter